Using external and local policy to control Pexip Infinity behavior

 You can extend Pexip Infinity's built-in functionality by using external and/or local policy to apply bespoke call policy and routing decisions based on your own specific requirements.

-For example, you might want to apply different PIN rules depending upon whether a conference participant is an on-site employee or a remote visitor, anonymize a participant's display name, or use a specific location for media handing for certain types of calls.
+For example, you might want to apply different PIN rules depending upon whether a conference participant is an on-site employee or a remote visitor, anonymize a participant's display name, or use a specific location for media handling for certain types of calls.

 Pexip Infinity's external policy API allows a vast range of call policy decisions to be taken by an external system, based on the data sources that are available to that external system.